Jim2620/Jim2620/README.md

 My name is Jim Liriano.
 I was a once public service employee, now turned software developer with a passion for coding!

 I am a software engineer with 2 years of QA experience seeking my next opportunity!

-I love to learn and I am always open to diving into something new!
+If you are seeking a software engineer for your company and are considering me, I'd love to speak with you!

+- 📫 How to reach me: [Jim.Liriano@gmail.com](mailto:jim.liriano@gmail.com)
 - :bulb: My techstack consists of JS, React, Node, Cypress, Postman, PHP, Jira, Confluence, Testrail and working with API's as a QA Engineer primarily.
 - :brain: I’m currently self-teaching myself Typescript!
-- 📫 How to reach me: [Jim.Liriano@gmail.com](mailto:jim.liriano@gmail.com)
 - :smile: Pronouns: he/him

 Check out my github repositories to see what I'm working on next!